Graduate Distance Education at Frontier Nursing University

 MSN Programs of Study

-Levels I and II consist of online coursework that involves frequent interaction among faculty members and students via e-mail, forums, and telephone.
-Level III consists of a five-day "Clinical Bound" residency at FNU where students demonstrate their ability to begin community-based clinical practice.
+Students complete online coursework that involves frequent interaction among faculty members and students via e-mail, forums, and telephone.
+This didactic coursework is followed by a five-day "Clinical Bound" session at FNU where students demonstrate their ability to begin community-based clinical practice.

-Level IV consists of a 675-hour Clinical Practicum in students' communities.
-Finally, Level V, which takes place after the MSN degree is conferred, involves completing three to five additional terms of DNP coursework and clinical education if the student chooses to continue on to complete the DNP.
+Students then move on to the 675-hour Clinical Practicum in their own communities.
+After completion of all coursework and the required clinical hours, the MSN degree is conferred.
+Lastly, students complete additional terms of DNP coursework and clinical education if they choose to continue on to complete the DNP.

 Post-Master's Doctor of Nursing Practice Program